 5.3 Welding process parameters

-The heat input is the energy received by the weld per unit length, which is the main factor affecting the welding thermal cycle.
+The heat input refers to the amount of energy received by the weld per unit length and is the primary factor that influences the welding thermal cycle.
+Therefore, controlling the heat input is essential to guarantee the mechanical properties and sulfide stress corrosion (SSC) resistance during testing.

 See Table 4 for specific welding parameters.